math-ruch/yamal_group/index.md

 - **Adjusted Value**: The revenue or budget value adjusted for inflation.
 - **Nominal Value**: The reported revenue or budget at the time of the movie's release.
-- **CPI in Target Year**: The CPI of the year to which we're adjusting the value (commonly the current year).
+- **CPI in Target Year**: The CPI of the year to which we're adjusting the value.
 - **CPI in Release Year**: The CPI of the year in which the movie was released.

 By applying this formula to both the box office revenue and the production budget, we can analyze the real financial performance and investment in movies on a comparable basis, regardless of their release year.